J0nasSeng/Bi-level-optim/README.md

 python training.py
 ```

+> NOTE: If you want to train on M4, please use `python trainin_m4.py`.

 In line 26 and 58 you can choose wether or not to use an optimized architecture <br>
 If you want to run an experiment with the larger vanilla model mentioned in the paper set the <br>
 aforementioned options to False and set *config.rnn_layer_config.n_layers* in line 37 to 12. <br>